nmshd/documentation/_includes/scenarios/integrate/updating-identityattributes-of-yourself.md

 ### Parameters

-- The `attributeId` of your RepositoryAttribute
+- The `attributeId` of your private IdentityAttribute without `shareInfo`
 - The address of the `peer`
 - Optionally `requestMetadata` as described in the [data model]({% link _docs_integrate/data-model-overview.md %}#request), except for the `id` and `items`, which are handled automatically.

 ### On Success

-- A Request is sent via Message to the peer, containing a ShareAttributeRequestItem with the IdentityAttribute you want to share with the peer.
+- The Request is returned, which is sent via Message to the peer, containing a ShareAttributeRequestItem with the IdentityAttribute you want to share with the peer.

 ### On Failure

 - The Request cannot be created, if the `peer` is unknown.
+- The Request cannot be created, if the `attributeId` belongs to a RelationshipAttribute.
-- The Request cannot be created, if the `attributeId` doesn't belong to a valid RepositoryAttribute.
+- The Request cannot be created, if the `attributeId` belongs to an IdentityAttribute with a `shareInfo`.
 - The Request cannot be created, if the Attribute has already been shared with the peer.
 - The Request cannot be created, if another version of the Attribute regarding succession has already been shared with the peer.
 - The Request cannot be created, if the parameters are malformed.